 The Niagara Escarpment is perhaps the most visually exciting region in all of Ontario.
-Considered one of the world’s natural wonders, the Escarpment is considered a “masterpiece of living art” and has officially been recognized as a UNESCO World Biosphere Reserve site.
+Considered one of the world’s natural wonders, the Escarpment is recognized as a UNESCO World Biosphere Reserve site.
 Spanning 725 kilometres and covering 1923 km2 of land, the Escarpment is home to a myriad of farms, towns, cities, villages, recreation areas, sweeping scenic views, 1,675-foot cliffs, wetlands, and waterfalls – most notably, Niagara Falls.

 - 94% of Ontario grapes come from the Niagara region